wp-plugins/juiz-last-tweet-widget/readme.txt

 Full documentation in the plugin folder ! (documentation.html) Or here: [Documentation](http://creativejuiz.fr/blog/doc/juiz-last-tweet-widget-documentation.html)

+= The Twitter Bird image doesn't appear!
+What's happened? = Sorry, I don't know.
+Try to uninstall/install the plugin or just pick up the image in the <a href="http://plugins.svn.wordpress.org/juiz-last-tweet-widget/trunk/img/">svn repository</a>.

 = Why the widget show me an error of load for my tweets ? =

+First: do you have the latest version of this plugin?
+Second: did you find the settings page, create your Twitter plugin?

+Then, if it's ok the both previous step:
 Try to visit the link : `http://search.twitter.com/search.rss?q=from%3AUSERNAME&rpp=4` by replacing "USERNAME" with your own username.
 If nothing happens, try with : `http://api.twitter.com/1/statuses/user_timeline.rss?screen_name=USERNAME&count=4` If nothing happens, it's the fault of Twitter API limitation.